Replace the Battery on Samsung Galaxy S3

 - 5 Comments

-- 3You should then be able to remove the battery from the mobile.
+- 3Now you should be able to remove the battery from the mobile.

 - 5Then slide back in the back cover.

 Ways to Prolong Your Battery Life

 Like with most Android smartphones, one of the biggest problems Samsung S3 users have is its short battery life.
 This is due to: